2022 North Carolina House of Representatives election: District 45

-Incumbent Republican John Szoka has represented the 45th district since 2013.
-Szoka originally announced that he would retire to run for Congress, but he switched races and chose to run for the Cumberland County Commission.
+Incumbent Republican John Szoka had represented the 45th District since 2013.
+Szoka originally announced that he would retire to run for Congress, but switched races and chose to run for the Cumberland County Commission.
 Keith Byrd, Chris Davis, and 2020 nominee Frances Jackson sought the Democratic nomination.
 Jackson won the Democratic nomination and then defeated Republican nominee Susan Chapman in the general election.

 District 46

-Incumbent Republican Brenden Jones has represented the 46th district since 2017.
+Incumbent Republican Brenden Jones had represented the 46th District since 2017.

 District 47

-Incumbent Democrat Charles Graham has represented the 47th district since 2011.
-Graham is retiring to run for Congress.
+Incumbent Democrat Charles Graham had represented the 47th District since 2011.
+Graham was retiring to run for Congress.
 Jarrod Lowery won the Republican nomination.
 Charles Townsend won the Democratic nomination.

 District 48

-Incumbent Democrat Garland Pierce has represented the 48th district since 2005.
+Incumbent Democrat Garland Pierce had represented the 48th District since 2005.

 District 49

-Incumbent Democrat Cynthia Ball has represented the 49th district since 2017.
+Incumbent Democrat Cynthia Ball had represented the 49th District since 2017.

 District 50

-Incumbent Democrat Graig Meyer has represented the 50th district since 2013.
-Meyer is retiring to run for North Carolina Senate.
+Incumbent Democrat Graig Meyer had represented the 50th District since 2013.
+Meyer was retiring to run for North Carolina Senate.
 Renee Price won the Democratic nomination, defeating Matt Hughes.

 District 51

-Incumbent Republican John Sauls has represented the 51st district since 2017.
+Incumbent Republican John Sauls had represented the 51st District since 2017.

 District 52

-The new 52nd district includes the homes of incumbent Republicans Jamie Boles, who has represented the 52nd district since 2009, and Ben Moss, who has represented the 66th district since 2021.
+The new 52nd District includes the homes of incumbent Republicans Jamie Boles, who had represented the 52nd District since 2009, and Ben Moss, who had represented the 66th District since 2021.
 Moss defeated Boles to win the Republican nomination.

 District 53

-Incumbent Republican Howard Penny Jr. has represented the 53rd district since 2020.
-Brian Hawley is challenging Penny for the Republican nomination.
+Incumbent Republican Howard Penny Jr. had represented the 53rd District since 2020.
+Brian Hawley challenged Penny for the Republican nomination.

 District 54

-Incumbent Democratic Minority Leader Robert Reives has represented the 54th district since 2014.
-Republican former Chatham County commissioner Walter Petty and Craig Kinsey are seeking the Republican nomination.
+Incumbent Democratic Minority Leader Robert Reives had represented the 54th District since 2014.
+Republican former Chatham County commissioner Walter Petty and Craig Kinsey sought the Republican nomination.

 District 55

-Incumbent Republican Mark Brody has represented the 55th district since 2013.
-Brandon Smith is challenging Brody for the Republican nomination.
+Incumbent Republican Mark Brody had represented the 55th District since 2013.
+Brandon Smith challenged Brody for the Republican nomination.

 District 56

-Incumbent Democrat Verla Insko has represented the 56th district and its predecessors since 1997.
-Insko isn't seeking re-election.
+Incumbent Democrat Verla Insko had represented the 56th District and its predecessors since 1997.
+Insko was not seeking re-election.
 Jonah Garson and Allen Buansi are seeking the Democratic nomination.

 District 57

-Incumbent Democrat Ashton Clemmons has represented the 57th district since 2019.
+Incumbent Democrat Ashton Clemmons had represented the 57th District since 2019.

 District 58

-Incumbent Democrat Amos Quick has represented the 58th district since 2017.
+Incumbent Democrat Amos Quick had represented the 58th District since 2017.

 District 59

-Incumbent Republican Jon Hardister has represented the 59th district since 2013.
-He is running for re-election.
+Incumbent Republican Jon Hardister had represented the 59th District since 2013.
+He was running for re-election.
 Eddie Aday and Sherrie Young are seeking the Democratic nomination.

 Districts 60-79

 District 60

-Incumbent Democrat Cecil Brockman has represented the 60th district since 2015.
+Incumbent Democrat Cecil Brockman had represented the 60th District since 2015.

 District 61

-Incumbent Democrat Pricey Harrison has represented the 61st district and its predecessors since 2005.
+Incumbent Democrat Pricey Harrison had represented the 61st District and its predecessors since 2005.

 District 62

-Incumbent Republican John Faircloth has represented the 62nd district and its predecessors since 2011.
+Incumbent Republican John Faircloth had represented the 62nd District and its predecessors since 2011.

 District 63

-Incumbent Democrat Ricky Hurtado has represented the 63rd District since 2021.
-Ed Priola, former Representative Stephen Ross, and Peter Boykin sought the Republican nomination, with Ross winning the primary and then defeated Hurtado in the general election.
+Incumbent Democrat Ricky Hurtado had represented the 63rd District since 2021.
+Ed Priola, former representative Stephen Ross, and Peter Boykin sought the Republican nomination, with Ross winning the primary and then defeating Hurtado in the general election.

 District 64

-Incumbent Republican Dennis Riddell has represented the 64th District since 2013.
+Incumbent Republican Dennis Riddell had represented the 64th District since 2013.